kim-t-a/chicken-feeder/README.md

 | RTC SDA     |        GPIO 8 |
 | RTC SCL     |        GPIO 9 |

-> Always verify the GPIO assignments against your actual hardware revision before connecting or powering the system.
+> ⚠️ Verify the GPIO assignments against your actual hardware before connecting or powering the system.

 ---